AzkabanAdmin/WorkoutBuddy/README.md

 ### Custom Events

 Use the **Add Activity Event** or **Add Auto-Open Event** buttons at the bottom of the General tab to create custom triggers.
-A popup lets you name the trigger, choose a game event, and optionally enter Lua that returns `true` or `false`.
+The editor lists every World of Warcraft event.
+Selecting one shows a short help message and a link to [Wowpedia](https://wowpedia.fandom.com/wiki/Events).
+Some events such as `UNIT_HEALTH` provide guided fields—for example choose a unit, comparison operator, and percentage—while simple events like `GOSSIP_SHOW` just fire when triggered.
+Lua conditions are hidden unless you choose **Custom Event**, which also reveals a box to enter your own event name.
-Press **Save** to add the trigger, then close the window with its built‑in **Close** button.
-Custom events appear as boxed options with pencil and X icons for editing or deletion.
+Press **Save** in the top-right corner to store the trigger, then close the window.
+Custom events appear with pencil and X icons for editing or deletion.

 - **To extend the default workout library:**
   Edit `config/workout_library.lua` and ensure the configuration UI can reference new categories.